 Which court to make a claim in depends on a number of factors, so there is not an automatic choice.
 Key issues include:

-- the value of the claim – where it is a small claim up to NZ$350,000, the District Court or even the Disputes Tribunal may be the appropriate and likely choice;
+- the value of the claim – where it is a small claim up to NZ$350,000, the District Court or even the Disputes Tribunal (up to NZ$30,000) may be the appropriate and likely choice;

 - for larger value claims, the High Court is the place to commence a claim for most litigants; you cannot originate a claim in the Court of Appeal;